designstem/projects/packaging/index.md

 -

-## Human made packaging
+## Human-made packaging

 Whenever products are sold, they need to be protected for their transport, before their use.
-Whether salesmen wrap fish into old newspaper at a market or whether we have high-end hi-fi products that are put into shiny, colorful packaging.
-Packaging has always been there whenever there were products which have been sold and/or transported.
+Whether salespeople wrap fish into the old newspaper at a market or whether we have high-end hi-fi products that are put into shiny, colorful packaging.
+Packaging has always been there whenever there were products that have been sold and/or transported.

 1. The evolution of packaging is strongly related to human history.
 Watch the following video and find out more: